andyljones/coolgpus/readme.md

 ### How it works
 When you run `fans.py`, it sets up a temporary X server for each GPU with a fake display attached.
 Then, it loops over the GPUs every few seconds and sets the fan speed according to their temperature.
 When the script dies, it returns control of the fans to the drivers and cleans up the X servers.

-### It doesn't work
-Check that you've got `XOrg`, `nvidia-settings` and `nvidia-smi` on the `PATH`.
-Check you don't have a display attached.
-Otherwise, add breakpoints and print statements till you figure it out!

 ### Credit
 This is based on [this 2016 script](https://github.com/boris-dimitrov/set_gpu_fans_public) by [Boris Dimitrov](dimiroll@gmail.com), which is in turn based on [this 2011 script](https://sites.google.com/site/akohlmey/random-hacks/nvidia-gpu-coolness) by [Axel Kohlmeyer](akohlmey@gmail.com).